-Somerville Community

-Corporation created a new

-affordable housing development

-at 181 Washington Street at

-the former site of the Boys and

-Girls Club.
-The project includes

-35 units of rental housing for

-families earning at or below 60%

-of the area median income.
+Somerville Community Corporation created a new affordable housing development at 181 Washington Street at the former site of the Boys and Girls Club.
+The project includes 35 units of rental housing for families earning at or below 60% of the area median income.

-- information on energy, gas, and water use across the city in order to benchmark against other localities and identify high energy use buildings. - Establish mechanisms and/or triggers that would require blower door testing with the goal of understanding actual infiltration rates in all existing housing stock. - energy performance levels for all new residential construction.
+- Consider new models to co-locate senior housing and student housing. - Consider new models of rental co-housing. - Increase the number of accessible units, especially accessible subsidized units. - Work with tenants and property owners to obtain information on energy, gas, and water use across the city in order to benchmark against other localities and identify high energy use buildings. - Establish mechanisms and/or triggers that would require blower door testing with the goal of understanding actual infiltration rates in all existing housing stock. - Establish incentives, if not requirements, establishing energy performance levels for all new residential construction.
 These could be based on the Passive House Building Standard, the 2030 AIA EUI targets, or a Net Zero Energy Standard that prioritizes fundamentally low-load buildings first and renewables second. - Partner with organizations to review typical housing typologies and evaluate how each might be upgraded to create accessibility. - Establish a program to facilitate assessment, financing, and process around lead abatement. - Establish a program to facilitate financing and process around accessibility upgrades.